Microsoft Word: AutoSummarize

 Available in certain versions of Word (e.g., Word 2007), AutoSummarize highlights passages or phrases that it considers valuable and can be a quick way of generating a crude abstract or an executive summary.
 The amount of text to be retained can be specified by the user as a percentage of the current amount of text.

 According to Ron Fein of the Word 97 team, AutoSummarize cuts wordy copy to the bone by counting words and ranking sentences.
 First, AutoSummarize identifies the most common words in the document (barring "a" and "the" and the like) and assigns a "score" to each word – the more frequently a word is used, the higher the score.
 Then, it "averages" each sentence by adding the scores of its words and dividing the sum by the number of words in the sentence – the higher the average, the higher the rank of the sentence.
 "It's like the ratio of wheat to chaff," explains Fein.

 AutoSummarize was removed from Microsoft Word for Mac OS X 2011, although it was present in Word for Mac 2008.
 AutoSummarize was removed from the Office 2010 release version (14) as well.

-Other platforms

-Word for mobile

-Word Mobile is a word processor that allows creating and editing documents.
-It supports basic formatting, such as bolding, changing font size, and changing colors (from red, yellow, or green).
-It can add comments, but can't edit documents with tracked changes.
-It can't open password-protected documents; change the typeface, text alignment, or style (normal, heading 1); create bulleted lists; insert pictures; or undo.
-Word Mobile is neither able to display nor insert footnotes, endnotes, page headers, page footers, page breaks, certain indentation of lists, and certain fonts while working on a document, but retains them if the original document has them.
-In addition to the features of the 2013 version, the 2007 version on Windows Mobile also has the ability to save documents in the Rich Text Format and open legacy PSW (Pocket Word).
-Furthermore, it includes a spell checker, word count tool, and a "Find and Replace" command.
-In 2015, Word Mobile became available for Windows 10 and Windows 10 Mobile on Windows Store.